Bringing Clarity to the Edge

 What’s Next for Data Centers?

 By bringing to light the edge ecosystem through these four archetypes, we are able to understand better the requirements for our critical infrastructure to support various edge applications.
 Each edge deployment will require a local data hub, which provides storage and processing in close proximity to the source.
-In some cases, the local hub may be a free-standing data center.
+In some cases, the local hub may be a free-standing data centre.
 More commonly, it will be a rack- or row-based system providing 30-300 kW of capacity in an integrated enclosure that can be installed in any environment.
 Because security is paramount, data encryption and other security features will be essential as well.